Kellyyung Unveils Genre-Blending EP “Love Hate Lust”

 Nigerian Afro-fusion artist Kellyyung is set to drop his most personal project yet, Love Hate Lust, on October 25, 2025 — and it’s shaping up to be one of the most emotionally raw releases of the year.
 The EP isn’t just music; it’s a full-blown exploration of what it means to be human — the […]

-Nigerian Afro-fusion artist Kellyyung is set to drop his most personal project yet, Love Hate Lust, on October 25, 2025 — and it’s shaping up to be one of the most emotionally raw releases of the year.
-The EP isn’t just music; it’s a full-blown exploration of what it means to be human — the thrill, the pain, and the chaos of love, hate, and lust, all wrapped in a lush blend of Afrobeats, R&B, and trap-inspired rhythms.
+Nigerian Afro‑fusion musician Kellyyung is preparing to release his most intimate work to date, Love Hate Lust, on 25 October 2025, and it is poised to become one of the year’s most emotionally unfiltered offerings.
+The EP transcends conventional tracks; it serves as a comprehensive examination of humanity—capturing the excitement, suffering, and turbulence of love, hate, and lust, all enveloped in a rich fusion of Afrobeats, R&B, and trap‑inspired beats.

 What's Your Reaction?